Strengths Based Leadership (Gallup)

-This article describes Strengths Based Leadership in a practical way.
-After reading you will understand the definition and basics of this powerful leadership philosophy.
+Strengths Based Leadership: this article describes Strengths Based Leadership in a practical way.
+Highlights of this article include: what strengths based leadership is, what the three keys to effective leadership are and what strengths based leadership involvement, qualities and weak points entail.
+After reading you will understand the definition and basics of this leadership philosophy.
+Enjoy reading!

 What is Strengths Based Leadership?

-Strength Based Leadership offers specific strategies for leadership.
+Strength Based Leadership offers a strenghts based approach for leadership.
 Rath and Conchie identify three keys around the power of management.
 These three keys form the basis for effective leadership:

 1. Get to know your own strengths and invest in the strengths of others